 Least count of screw gauge

 A screw gauge of 100 divisions will move the cap scale along the main scale by 1/100 of mm-0.01 mm.
 This is the minimum value up to which a screw gauge can measure and is known as its least count.
 Or it is defined as the ratio between the pitch of the screw and the number of divisions on the circular scale.

 L.C= L.C= =0.01 mm

-Errors of micrometer screw gauge
+Errors of micrometer

 When both ends (stud and spindle) of the screw gauge each other in such a way the zeros of both circular scale and main scale exactly overlap each other, then there is no error.
-Otherwise, the instruments has an error called zero error.
+Otherwise, the instruments have an error called zero error.
 Zero error can be negative or positive.